afternoon2/smartsettings/README.md

 }
 ```

+But you can go with the JSON string or array of objects like the entries described above!

 ## TBD:
+- `file()` method
 - Drag & drop panel
 - Sections
 - set & get position - update panel's position on each this._top and this._left change